mmiche/predictMe/README.md

 [7,] "colSumTable_plot"
 ```

-Let’s get an impression of the output data, which is part of outLs (see
+Let’s get an impression of the output data, which is part of outLs (produced by the function binContinuous):
-previous code block):

 ```R
 # Show some lines of the data: